Jianqoq/Sclabel/README.md

         [4, 4, 4]]])
 ```
 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/image2.jpg)

+In this sofware, a red rectangular will be displayed and its dimension represents slicing area when you are doing image cropping.

 ![Image text](https://raw.githubusercontent.com/Jianqoq/Sclabel/main/Image/b6e9515a10957967ddee00befa6ea40.png)

 # Image processing(How to avoid content losing during rotation by using Opencv)